moba15/ioBroker.hiob/docs/en/advanced.md

 ### Widget `Handle`

 - `Device`: Select the desired enum here
-- `Datapoint`: Selection of data points from the selected enum - data point must be number 0-x!
+- `Datapoint`: Selection of states from the selected enum - state must be number 0-x!

 ![app_create_advanced_handle.png](img/../../de/img/app_create_advanced_handle.png)

-- `Send if on`: Value that should be set in the data points when ON.
+- `Send if on`: Value that should be set in the states when ON.
-- `Send if off`: Value that should be set in the data points when OFF.
+- `Send if off`: Value that should be set in the states when OFF.
 - `Popup Menu`: Additional widgets can be created here.
 Long-pressing the widget opens a popup menu with the widgets you have created.
 - Then press save.